Written collaboratively by Amanda Blair, Tammy Anderson and Mendel Miller.

 This inspection is conducted by the USDA Food Safety Inspection Service (FSIS).
 Federal meat inspection includes an ante-mortem inspection of the live animal, verification of humane handling requirements, post-mortem inspection to ensure the meat from the carcass and internal organs are fit for consumption, inspection of the facilities and equipment to ensure sanitary conditions, review of Sanitation Standard Operating Procedures (SSOP) and Hazard Analysis Critical Control Point (HACCP) plans and label approval.

 3. State Inspection

 This inspection is conducted by the South Dakota Animal Industry Board (SDAIB).
 State inspection is required by law to be “at least equal to” federal inspection in regard to regulatory rigor (see guidelines in #2 above).
 However, state inspected meat from amenable species (beef, pork, lamb, goat) can only be sold and distributed within the state.
-Meat from state inspected non-amenable species (bison, elk, deer, etc.) may move across state lines.
+Meat from state inspected, federally non-amenable species (bison, elk, deer, etc.), may move across state lines.

 Note: In South Dakota all poultry products are Federally inspected and therefore regulated by FSIS.

 4. Retail/Restaurant/Central Kitchen Exemption